 Per diems are your friends!
 Tracking the cost of meals when you're traveling can be a pain.
 Thankfully, there's a tool available that can help make things easier.

-If you bought some big equipment for your business, like a new phone, computer, or camera (or all three and more), there are a few different ways we can handle that expense on your taxes.
+If you bought costly equipment for your business, like a new phone, computer, or camera (or all three and more), depreciation is a handy tool that can benefit you not only this year but in future years.